The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 2. **Define columns** — what properties does each entity have?
 If a property could change independently of the others (like a product name), it belongs in its own table, not repeated as a column on a related table.
 3. **Determine relationships** — how do the entities relate?
 If the relationship produces multiple values per row, you need a junction table (Rule #2).
 If a column's value is determined by a non-primary column, it needs to move to its own table (Rule #3).

-Open [dbdiagram.io](https://dbdiagram.io) and clear the editor — we'll design a school database using the three steps above, with normalization driving every decision.

-**User stories for a school application:**
+We'll apply these steps to design a school database.
+Here are the user stories:

 - We can see all students at the school
 - We can see all teachers at the school